revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-We cannot say the finally block is always executes because sometimes if any statement like `System.exit()` or some similar code is written into try block then program will automatically terminate and the finally block will not be executed in this case.
-A finally block will not execute due to other conditions like when JVM runs out of memory when our java process is killed forcefully from task manager or console when our machine shuts down due to power failure and deadlock condition in our try block.
+We cannot say the finally block always executes because sometimes statement like `System.exit()` or some similar code is written into try block, then program will automatically terminate and the finally block will not be executed in this case.
+A finally block will not execute due to conditions like when JVM runs out of memory, when our java process is killed forcefully from task manager or console, when our machine shuts down due to power failure and deadlock condition in our try block.

 </blockquote>